tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Few things in life are better off with your judgment hovering over them... your family most of all.

+# Leave It at the Door

+- you need to make that fast transition from frustrated professional to fully present parent so that your home remains a safe place that you are the protector of.
+Not a protector in the sense of a warrior but closer to the role of a bouncer: No, sorry, you’re not on the guest list.
+You have to be Teflon.
+Your boss’s temper can’t be allowed to stick to you.
+The contagion of panic or divisiveness shouldn’t be tracked into the living room on the bottom of your shoes.
+You must keep a clean house.
+You must turn these things away.

+- When you arrive home, you must be ready to be present.
+Ready to have fun.
+Ready to be the parent they need . . . not the one that’s left over after the ravages of the day.

+# Embrace This Mindset

+- You clean, then the house is dirty.
+You do the dishes, then five minutes later the sink is full again.
+Literally before you’ve even finished helping your kids put their toys away, the toys are splayed out across the floor.
+Those new clothes you just bought them?
+Now they’re filthy and frayed.

+- This can drive you nuts if you let it.
+It can piss you off.
+Or you can learn to love it.
+You can learn to see it all like the mandala—an unending, ephemeral process that we begin again and again and again.
+You can learn to see it not as work we’re doing but as art.
+Finish?
+To be finished would mean the end of this—the end of their childhood, the end of our lives together.

+- No, we like that it’s a little bit like Groundhog Day.
+We love that it means a chance to wake up and do this with them again.

+- To do it beautifully.
+To do it well.
+To do it together.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to